stepkono/lightyears/README.md

 ## Project Overview

-Lightyears is an app designed to help users invest time in their hobbies over the long term.
+Lightyears is an app prototype designed to help users invest time in their hobbies over the long term.
 By visualizing hobbies as planets and letting each user create a unique solar system over time, the app motivates users to keep engaging with their hobbies and skills in a playful, engaging way.

 ## Important Setup Instructions (Unity Editor)